pete-g00/Turing-Machine-Language/timelog.md

 * *0.5 hours* Updated MoSCoWs with Part II stuff.
 * *1.5 hour* Updated the documents- combined the proof and specification to documentation; changed some parts based on review/feedback from Ornela (e.g. added an invalid program in the spec).
-* *0.5 hours* Started working on the parser- set up typescript and completed `CodePosition`.
+* *0.5 hours* Started working on the parser- set up typescript and completed `CodePosition`- the class to determine the position within code.
 * *0.5 hours* Set up CI/CD with linting

+### 19 Oct 2022

+* *2 hour* Completed the class `CodeWrapper`- a wrapper for code that essentially tokenises every word in a TM program.
+* *0.5 hours* Researched creating tests using jest for typescript.
+* *1 hour* Created tests for the class `CodeWrapper` and `CodePosition`.